official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/index.md

 messages to inform public opinion about the objectives and progress of the military campaign, including in Iraq.

-•  For any future military operations, arrangements to agree and disseminate key strategic messages need to be put in place, in both London and on the ground, before operations begin.
+*  For any future military operations, arrangements to agree and disseminate key strategic messages need to be put in place, in both London and on the ground, before operations begin.

-•  The UK acceded to the post‑invasion US request that it assume leadership of a military Area of Responsibility (AOR) encompassing four provinces in southern Iraq, a position it then held for six years, without a formal Ministerial decision and without carrying out a robust analysis of the strategic implications for the UK or the military’s capacity to support the UK’s potential obligations in the region.
+*  The UK acceded to the post‑invasion US request that it assume leadership of a military Area of Responsibility (AOR) encompassing four provinces in southern Iraq, a position it then held for six years, without a formal Ministerial decision and without carrying out a robust analysis of the strategic implications for the UK or the military’s capacity to support the UK’s potential obligations in the region.

 # The post‑conflict period
 816. The following key findings are from Section 9.8, and relate to evidence in Sections 9.1 to 9.7:

 to Iraq was to reduce the level of its deployed forces.

-•  Between 2003 and 2009, the UK’s most consistent strategic objective in relation
+*  Between 2003 and 2009, the UK’s most consistent strategic objective in relation
-•  The UK struggled from the start to have a decisive effect on the Coalition Provisional Authority’s (CPA’s) policies, even though it was fully implicated in its decisions as joint Occupying Power.
+*  The UK struggled from the start to have a decisive effect on the Coalition Provisional Authority’s (CPA’s) policies, even though it was fully implicated in its decisions as joint Occupying Power.

-123

-Executive Summary•  US and UK strategies for Iraq began to diverge almost immediately after the conflict.
+*  US and UK strategies for Iraq began to diverge almost immediately after the conflict.
 Although the differences were managed, by early 2007 the UK was finding it difficult to play down the divergence, which was, by that point, striking.

-•  The UK missed clear opportunities to reconsider its military approach in
+*  The UK missed clear opportunities to reconsider its military approach in
-•  Throughout 2004 and 2005, it appears that senior members of the Armed
+*  Throughout 2004 and 2005, it appears that senior members of the Armed

 Multi‑National Division (South‑East).